 However, many marketers are still not sure about implementing AMP to their website.
 They often question if the effort is going to be worth it.

-In this blog post, we will take a look at the impact that Accelerated Mobile Pages (AMP) have had on digital marketing practices.
+In this blog post, we will take a look at the impact that Accelerated Mobile Pages (AMP) has had on digital marketing practices.
 Let’s begin.

 Short attention spans, poor mobile experiences, obtrusive advertisements and slow, unresponsive pages are the biggest challenges that digital marketers face when it comes to engaging users on mobile devices.